-In 2013, University of Delaware Press published this collection of essays edited by my husband, Donald R. Wehrs.
+In 2013, University of Delaware Press published a collection of essays edited by my husband, Donald R. Wehrs.
 Emmanuel Levinas, whose views inform the literary criticism in the volume, believed that human nature was fundamentally ethical, that we are all “accused” by the Other, and this responsibility for the Other constitutes us as subjects.

 I have an essay in this volume, “Milne and the Tonstant Weaders,” and just so you know, not only my husband, but the outside readers for the collection also liked it.
 Essentially, the essay repudiates readings of Milne as only colonizing (toward children and colonial others).
 I argue that viewing Milne through a Levinasian lens reveals his sociability and his ethical concern with others and with the dawning ethical subjectivity of his son and the children in his audience.